phorward/libphorward/README.md

 LOCAL DEVELOPMENT BUILD-SYSTEM
 ==============================

-Alternatively to the autotools build system used for installation, there is also a simpler method on setting up a local build system for development and testing purposes.
+Alternatively there is also a simpler method for setting up a local build system for development and testing purposes locally in the file-system.

 Once, type